-Suspect Request-any request that is suspected to be generated from a virus-infected client or server.

-Virus Request-any request that is determined to have been generated from a virus-affected client or server.

-Humble Request-any request that is valid to the origin Web server (a non-virus request).
+- Suspect Request: Any request that is suspected to generate from a virus- infected client or server. - Virus Request: Any request that is determined to generate from a virus-affected client or server. - Humble Request: Any request that is valid to the origin Web server (a non-virus request).

+5.3.3 FTP Proxy

+There are two types of FTP proxy:

+- "FTP Proxy" on page 72 - "FTP Reverse Proxy" on page 73